kwonsang/denovo/README.txt

-This zip file aims to achieve two main goals: (1) application of the denovo method with simulated datasets and (2) replication of simulation/application results.
+These files aim to achieve two main goals: (1) application of the denovo method with simulated datasets and (2) replication of simulation/application results.
 ----------------------------------------------------------------
 Overview